 We are known for our fast service, and within a few days, we contact the patient to schedule an appointment to have their new permanent crown put in place.
 Dental crowns usually last for many years, but they may eventually need to be replaced.
 Good oral hygiene practices and regular dental check-ups can help to prolong the life of your dental crowns.

-The most popular types of crowns among our patients are:
+The most popular types of dental crowns among our patients:

 Gold crowns are prescribed to the patients who have problems with grinding and clenching their teeth and jaws.
 This is the most durable crown material when compared to other types of crowns.
 However, this crown is not popular among patients due to the fact that it is so noticeable.

 The rest of the crowns are not easily visible to the human eyes, and therefore they are very popular among patients.